Plumbing

 • Hoses and Spigots

 Turning off all water-using items in your home will eliminate the possibility that your low water pressure is caused by going over your household’s flow rate.
-Do a quick inspection of hoses, faucets, and showers to ensure they aren’t leaking and causing low water pressure throughout your house.
+Inspect hoses, faucets, and showers quickly to ensure they aren’t leaking and causing low water pressure throughout your house.

 2. Make Sure Your Main Water Valve is Fully Open

-If you’ve turned off all sinks, showers, and water using items in your home and you still have insufficient water pressure, it’s a good idea to check your main water valve.
+If you’ve turned off all sinks, showers, and fixtures in your home and still have insufficient water pressure, checking your main water valve is a good idea.

 Your household’s main water valve, usually located near your home on the main water line, controls all the water that enters your house.
 If it’s partially closed, it can cause low water pressure throughout your house.